Bettina Welch: Acting career

-n Sydney she won a competition that led to her joining J. C. Williamson's theatre company, and she also began acting on Australian radio.
-Her training with J. C. Williamson led to a succession of theatre roles with the company.
-She married Dermot Patrick O'Brien on 20 February 1945 at St Canice's Catholic Church, Rushcutters Bay, New South Wales.
+In Sydney she won a competition that led to her joining JC Williamson's theatre company, and she also began acting on Australian radio.
+Her training with JC Williamson led to a succession of theatre roles with the company.
+She married Dermot Patrick O'Brien on 20 February 1945 at St Canice's Catholic Church, Rushcutters Bay.

 Welch was best known for her long tenure in theatre, when British actor Robert Morley conducted an Australian theatre tour in 1949 she played his young mistress in his co-scripted play Edward, My Son.

 Her other stage roles include Australian productions of Harvey with Joe E. Brown, Simon and Laura and The Deep Blue Sea with Googie Withers and John McCallum, the lead role opposite Emrys Jones in Double Image, and a featured role with Sir Robert Helpmann in Nude with Violin by Noël Coward.

 Welch appeared as the enchantress Morgan le Fey in J. C. Williamson's production of Camelot in the early 1960s, a role she played for two and a half years.
 She subsequently took one of the lead roles in four-handed comedy Any Wednesday, appeared in productions of There's A Girl In My Soup, and The Band Wagon.
 The nurse in Loot, by Joe Orton featured in A Delicate Balance, playing Julia by Edward Albee and took the lead role in a production of Frederick Knott's Wait Until Dark, a role for which she was critically acclaimed.

 Welch played in Melbourne and Sydney in Hal Porter's Australian play Eden House.
 She had a major role in the Sydney Theatre Company's season of the Stephen Sondheim musical, A Little Night Music" at the Sydney Opera House in 1990.